9 min read

 The impact of Bitcoin started at the currency level.
 It was designed as a decentralized way to move money internationally and with less friction.
 And it’s working.
-In January 2021, there were approximately 400,000 Bitcoin transactions being processed daily around the world.
+In January 2021, approximately 400,000 Bitcoin transactions were being processed daily around the world.

-However, many third-party apps that facilitate Bitcoin buying, selling, and transactions may charge fees, though it depends on the platform.
-For example, Robinhood does not charge purchase fees when buying or selling Bitcoin but Square’s CashApp does.
+However, many third-party apps that facilitate Bitcoin buying, selling, and transactions may charge fees, depending on the platform.
+For example, Robinhood does not charge purchase fees when buying or selling Bitcoin, but Square’s CashApp does.
 On the other hand, Robinhood doesn’t allow any transfer of Bitcoin across users, but CashApp does without charging a fee.

 There has also been a fervor around cryptocurrency in general; ideologically, audiences have flocked to Bitcoin, believing the price will only continue to rise and that it will serve as a currency disconnected from any government or bank.

 While Bitcoin transactions are designed to be secure, the platforms that facilitate Bitcoin purchases and transactions have been a common target for hackers and fraudsters, often resulting in losses or outright theft.